Species Introduction

 ✓ Expert Tip

-Consider using a drip acclimatisation method for more delicate species.
+Consider using a drip acclimatisation method for more sensitive species.

 Q: What are the signs of healthy Hypsolebias Picturatus?